Fully Lattice-Linear Algorithms: Introduction

 \subsection{Organization of the paper}

 In \Cref{section:preliminaries}, we discuss the preliminaries that we utilize in this paper.
 In \Cref{section:background}, we discuss some background results related to lattice-linearity that are present in the literature.
 In \Cref{section:ds-andcolouring-algos}, we describe the general structure of a (fully) lattice-linear algorithm.
+In \Cref{section:ds-ll}, we present a fully lattice-linear algorithm for minimal dominating set.
+We present a fully lattice-linear algorithm for graph colouring in \Cref{section:gc-ll}.

+In \Cref{section:vc-no-ll}, we discuss how a similar design of algorithms cannot be used to develop all lattice-linear algorithms.
+We discuss why the design used to develop algorithms for minimal dominating set and graph colouring cannot be extended to develop algorithms for minimal vertex cover in \Cref{subsection:vc-no-tie-breaker}.
+We present algorithms for minimal vertex cover and maximal independent set problems in \Cref{subsection:mvc-ll} and \Cref{subsection:mis-ll} respectively.
+We elaborate on the properties similar in the algorithms for minimal vertex cover and maximal independent set in \Cref{subsection:complex-actions-vc-is}.

-In \Cref{section:ds-ll}, we present a fully lattice-linear algorithm for minimal dominating set, and that for graph colouring in \Cref{section:gc-ll}.
-We present a lattice-linear 2-approximation algorithm for vertex cover in \Cref{section:vc-approx-algo}.
-In \Cref{section:convergence-time}, we provide an upper bound to the number of moves required for convergence in an algorithm traversing a lattice of states.
-We discuss related works in \Cref{section:literature}.
-Then, in \Cref{section:experiments}, we compare the convergence speed of the algorithm presented in \Cref{section:ds-ll} with other algorithms (for the minimal dominating set problem) in the literature (specifically, algorithms in \cite{Hedetniemi2003} and \cite{Turau2007}).
+In \Cref{section:convergence-time}, we provide an upper bound to the number of moves required, for convergence, by an algorithm that traverses a lattice of states.
+We discuss related work in \Cref{section:literature}.
+Then, in \Cref{section:experiments}, we compare the convergence time of the algorithm presented in \Cref{section:ds-ll} with other algorithms (for the minimal dominating set problem) in the literature.
 Finally, we conclude in \Cref{section:conclusion}.